 New test not comparable to pre-2011 test results.
 More stars = Better.
 Lower test results = Better.

-The Mercedes GLE (with optional crash prevention) has achieved the Insurance Institute for Highway Safety’s (IIHS) highest rating of “Top Safety Pick Plus” for the 2024 model year.
+The Mercedes GLE (with optional crash prevention) has achieved the Insurance Institute for Highway Safety’s (IIHS) highest rating of “Top Safety Pick Plus” for the 2025 model year.
 This distinction is based on its exceptional performance in IIHS’ rigorous battery of safety tests.
 Specifically, it earned a “Good” rating in the latest, more stringent moderate overlap front crash test, a “Good” result in the updated side impact test, and an “Acceptable” score in the revised pedestrian crash prevention test.
-The Q8 has not yet been fully evaluated by the IIHS for 2024.
+The Q8 is not even a standard “Top Safety Pick” for 2025.